EliotHyenne/Microbit-Lazer-Dodge/README.md

-Fun Python game for the Micro:Bit where the player must dodge lasers coming randomly from all sides via the built-in accelerometer.
+Fun Python game for the Micro:Bit where the player must dodge lasers coming randomly from all sides using the built-in accelerometer.
 What's your highscore?

 **How to install:**